IvoVellekoop/wavesim_py/docs/source/readme.rst

 Parameters in the :class:`~.domain.Domain` class: :class:`~.helmholtzdomain.HelmholtzDomain` or :class:`~.multidomain.MultiDomain`

-* :attr:`~.Domain.permittivity`: 3-dimensional array with refractive index-squared distribution in x, y, and z direction.
+* :attr:`~.Domain.permittivity`: 4-dimensional array with refractive index-squared distribution in x, y, and z direction, and a polarization dimension (unused in Helmholtz case).
 To set up a 1 or 2-dimensional problem, leave the other dimension(s) as 1.

 * :attr:`~.Domain.periodic`: indicates for each dimension whether the simulation is periodic (``True``) or not (``False``).
 For periodic dimensions, i.e., :attr:`~.Domain.periodic` ``= [True, True, True]``, the field is wrapped around the domain.